 Our Young Coaches are community leaders and role models in less privileged societies.
 They commit themselves to support the children of the communities by conveying important social topics through football.
 29 Young Coaches participated in the education in India, each of them represents a unique personal story.

 At the young age of only 24, Parvati from Mumbai is a true role model.
 She could have been a child bride like her sisters.
 But she became a coach instead.
-She fought for her right to play sports as woman and finally even started her own NGO that uses sports to empower especially girls from poor families.
+She fought for her right to play sports as a woman, and even started her own NGO that uses sports to empower especially girls from poor families.